-Prior to year-end, Tsodilo Resources Bermuda Limited ("TRBL") purchased the two Newdico shares and any associated claims held by Trans Hex Diamonds for \$1,000 per share.
+In the fourth quarter of 2015, Tsodilo Resources Bermuda Limited ("TRBL") purchased the two Newdico shares and any associated claims held by Trans Hex Diamonds for \$1,000 per share.
 As a result of the purchase transaction, TRBL owns 100% of Newdico.